alighasemzadeh/go-learn/004-variables/README.md

 # Variables

-Data stores in variables within name.
+Data store in variables within the name.
-This data store in RAM not in HDD, then after program finished memory become free.
+This data is stored in RAM not in HDD, after the program has finished the memory will be free.
 Sometimes variable has initiation value and sometimes no, We describe both ways.

 ## Data Types